Asif Ali Zardari: February parliamentary elections and coalition formation

-Coalition government
+2008 coalition government

 He and Sharif agreed in a 9 March 2008 agreement, known as the Murree Declaration, to the reinstatement by 30 April 2008 of 60 judges previously sacked by Musharraf.
 The deadline was later extended to 12 May.
 He and Sharif held unsuccessful talks at London in May.
 After the coalition failed to restore the judiciary, the PML-N withdrew from the government in mid-May, pulling its ministers out of the cabinet.
 The coalition regrouped, again with the PML-N, and proposed a constitutional amendment that would remove the power of the President to dismiss Parliament.
 By late May, the coalition was set in a confrontation with Musharraf.
 At the same time, the government was successful in getting Pakistan readmitted to the Commonwealth.

 He and Sharif met in Lahore in June 2008 to discuss Musharraf's removal and the constitutional amendments, which the PML-N viewed as not going far enough to fulfill the Murree declaration.
 He opposed impeachment calls because he claimed the coalition did not have the two-thirds majority in both legislative bodies—National Assembly and Senate.
 He was unwilling to restore the judiciary as divisions in the coalition grew and popular sentiment shifted towards Sharif.
 The coalition criticised the government for barring Sharif from competing in the June by-elections.
 Because of the impasses over Musharraf and the judiciary, the coalition could not address rising food shortages and spiraling inflation, which was the highest in 30 years.

 In August 2008, Zardari relented, and the coalition agreed to proceed full speed towards Musharraf's impeachment by drafting a charge-sheet against him.
 The coalition charged him with high treason for the 1999 coup and the imposition of martial law.
 He warned Musharraf against dismissing Parliament, and the coalition selected Gillani instead of Musharraf to represent Pakistan at the 2008 Beijing Olympics.
 On 18 August, Musharraf resigned in order to avoid impeachment.
 Although Zardari favoured granting Musharraf immunity from prosecution, the coalition could not agree on a decision.
 The coalition also could not reach a united stance on the future of the judiciary.